Data Type Conversion Inherited

 Details

-Specify which input and output type must be the same for fixed-point signals.
+Specify which type of input and output should be the same for fixed-point signals.

 -